JahirulAmin/ticketing-system/README.md

 - User authentication (login / logout)
 - Ticket creation, viewing and management
+- Real-time comment system (with polling)
-- Real-time ticket chat (with a polling fallback)
+- Real-time ticket chat (with a reverb)
-- Responsive UI with Bootstrap
+- Responsive UI with tailwind

 ---